“Did you get the revised schedule I sent out last week?”

 You are planning a business trip for you and several coworkers.
 You send an early schedule a month ago, but then you made a new schedule which you sent last week.
-You want to make sure that your coworkers saw the new schedule, so you ask one of them:
+You want to make sure that your coworkers saw the new schedule, so you ask this to one of them.

 Did you get the revised schedule I sent out last week?